KoelhoSec/OsintRecon/README.md

 Install Photon:
 apt install photon

-Note: Uncomment Amass if you want o run a deeper recon (Takes longer to run).
+Note: Uncomment Amass if you want to run a deeper recon (Takes longer to run).

 @Koelhosec - based on TCM Security @TheCyberMentor - OSINT Course